Ada-Developers-Academy/core-unit-2/testing-our-apis/fixtures.md

 The examples we looked at in this lesson aren't very "useful", but in real cases where we use fixtures, we can perform more complicated setup.
 We could initialize the resources needed to test our API endpoints, or set up or tear down a test database, as we'll see in the next lesson!

+### !callout-info

+## Let's Cleanup Our Test File!

+We can delete the `test_fixtures.py` file from our project now!
+Or we can set it aside in another folder if we'd like to refer back to it later.
+But let's be sure to remove it from this project since it was only being used as an example for this lesson!

+### !end-callout

 ## Check for Understanding

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->